intel/compile-time-init-build/README.md

 This combines all the *cib* header files in the `include` tree by recursively including the `#include` directives and ignoring all other macros.

+**NOTE:** *cib* uses git submodules to include its testing dependencies.
+The CMake configuration *should* fetch the submodules for you, but only if the repository was cloned as a git repo and not downloaded as an archive.

 Unit tests are registered with CTest: